Microarray Analysis

 Input

 Statistical analysis is performed using the DESeq2 package.
-To perform statistical analysis, you can provide three inputs:
+To run the analysis, you can provide three inputs:

-3. logFC shrinkage.
-You can shrink imprecise logFCs towards 0 with the apeglm method.
-This option is recommended to get more accurate estimates of the logFCs.
+3. log2FC shrinkage 📉 Shrink imprecise log2FCs towards 0 with the apeglm method.
+This option is recommended to get more accurate log2FCs estimates.

-4. Gene annotation.
-You can add gene annotations from the Ensembl database using the biomaRt package.
-For example, if you have ENTREZ gene IDs annotations, you can use this option to add gene symbols or Ensembl gene IDs to the statistics output.
-Please note that if you select this option, the time required for the statistical analysis will increase significantly.
+4. Gene annotation 🔖 Add gene annotations from the Ensembl database using the biomaRt package.
+For example, if your data uses ENTREZ gene IDs, you can use this option to add gene symbols or Ensembl gene IDs to the statistics output.
+Please note that enabling this option increases the runtime of the analysis

 Output